-Section 13 APPLICATIONS BY TERMINAL MEMBERS
+SECTION 12: APPLICATIONS BY TERMINAL MEMBERS

-- A. An application for ordinary disability benefits on behalf of a member whose disability is deemed terminal by the Board's medical advisor may be considered with one additional medical report by an independent physician.
-The ERSRI medical advisor must complete a written form supplied by ERSRI indicating the terminal status of the member. - B. When a member, whose ordinary disability application has been accepted by the retirement system, dies prior to the applicant's approval at a monthly board meeting, the retirement board may award the ordinary disability to the member's beneficiary provided an option selection form indicating Option One or Option Two had been received by the retirement system prior to the member's death.
+1. An application for accidental or ordinary disability benefits on behalf of a member whose disability is deemed terminal by the Board's medical advisor may be considered with only one additional medical report by an independent physician.
+The ERSRI medical advisor must supply the Subcommittee with a written certification of the terminal status of the member.

+2. When a member, whose accidental or ordinary disability application has been accepted by the Retirement Board, and who has completed 3 independent medical examinations, dies prior to the approval of the disability pension at a monthly board meeting, the Retirement Board may award the disability to the member's beneficiary provided an option selection form indicating Option One or Option Two had been received by the Retirement Board prior to the member's death.

-Employees' Retirement System of Rhode Island and Municipal Employees' Retirement System
+Employees' Retirement System of Rhode Island And Municipal Employees' Retirement System